 How to Diagnosis Ringworm in Dogs and Cats

-There are two main ways to diagnose ringworm.
+There are four main ways to diagnose cat and dog ringworm.
 Fungassay® Ringworm test kits require a hair sample from the infected area.
 Place the infected hair on the test medium.
 The test kit provides the proper environment for the ringworm spores to continue growing.
 Within one to two weeks the color will change to indicate diagnosis.

 The other option is fluorescence, or a Portable Woods Lamp.
 Unfortunately, only M. canis will show under black light, and topical treatments like iodine will also fluoresce.
 Because of this, untreated animals are the best candidates for black lights.
 Leave the lamp on for five minutes to obtain a stable, reliable wavelength.
 Infections should be a bright, apple-green color – if not, it’s a false fluorescence.